 Get a blank sheet of A4 and cut off a third of it horizontally.
 Keep the remainder separately.
-Staple all these pieces together as a stack with this new blank ‘slip’ on the top.
+Staple all these pieces together as a stack with this new empty ‘slip’ on the top.
 Carry this around with you for as long as the process takes.

 Your Historical Value

 For now, forget your interests, education and training, start with your oldest role (no more than 15 years ago) and on the back of each slip write three keywords or phrases that represent the value you added to that business.
-Examples may include, “unlocked delivery” or “strategy” or “exceeded targets”.
+Examples may include “unlocked delivery” or “strategy” or “exceeded targets”.
 Do this for every job you’ve had and take your time, there’s no rush, and it may (probably should) take days or even weeks to get this nailed.

 - Job title – Employment period